FreeGaussian: Annotation-free Control of Articulated Objects via 3D Gaussian Splats with Flow Derivatives: Methodology

 \section{Methodology}

-\cref{fig:pipeline} shows the complete pipeline of \ours, which exploits the connections between dynamic Gaussian flow, optical flow, and camera motion, restoring scene interactivity without any manual annotations.
-The dynamic Gaussian flow separates all interactive objects within the scene, thereby preparing for subsequent individual control.
-This facilitates 3DGS trajectory clustering and supports a flexible 3D spherical vector control pipeline, which streamlines and accelerates the interactive Gaussian modeling scheme.
+As depicted in \cref{fig:pipeline}, our approach exploits the underlying connections among dynamic Gaussian flow, optical flow, and camera motion to achieve annotation-free interactive scene reconstruction.
+The dynamic Gaussian flow autonomously segments interactable objects, forming the basis for downstream articulated object control.
+This enables trajectory-guided clustering and integrates with a 3D spherical vector control framework, resulting in a streamlined and scalable Gaussian modeling pipeline for dynamic scenes.

-Hence, after recalling basic 3DGS preliminary in~\cref{sec:preliminary}, we draw the mathematical link among optical flow, camera motion, and dynamic Gaussian flow in~\cref{sec:differential_analysis}.
-With the dynamic Gaussian flow, we introduce the 3D spherical vector controlling scheme in~\cref{sec:self_guided_control}, which explores dynamic Gaussians and extracts their trajectories for joint training.
-The overall pipeline in~\cref{fig:pipeline} is optimized with loss function formulations in~\cref{sec:loss_functions}.
+We first review 3DGS basics in \cref{sec:preliminary}, then formulate the connection between optical flow, camera motion, and dynamic Gaussian flow in \cref{sec:differential_analysis}.
+Based on this, we introduce a 3D spherical vector control scheme in \cref{sec:self_guided_control}, which discovers and clusters dynamic Gaussians via trajectory analysis.
+The full pipeline is optimized with joint loss functions detailed in \cref{sec:loss_functions}.